-In accordance with Title IX, the district does not and is required not to discriminate on the basis of sex in its educational programs or activities.
+In accordance with Title IX, the district does not and is required not to discriminate on the basis of sex and prohibits sex discrimination in its educational programs or activities.
 The requirement not to discriminate extends to employment.
-Inquiries about the application of Title IX may be referred to the district's Title IX Coordinator (see below), to the Assistant Secretary for Civil Rights of the Department of Education, or both.
+Inquiries about the application of Title IX may be referred to the district's Title IX Coordinator (see below), to the U.S Department of Education's Office for Civil Rights, or both.